makrai/notes/baroni10-distributed-memory-corpus-sem-cl.md

 ### DepDM

-* only lexicalized links are prepositions)
+* only lexicalized links are prepositions
 * noun–verb, noun–noun, and adjective–noun links
 * For each link, we also extract its inverse (this holds for all our DM models)
-* weights i.e. scoring function is Local Mutual Information (LMI) computed on
+* weights i.e. scoring function is Local Mutual Information (LMI)
   * an approximation to the log-likelihood ratio measure that has been shown to be a very effective weighting scheme for sparse frequency counts (Dunning 1993; Padó and Lapata 2007)
   * can also be interpreted as the dominant term of average MI or as
-  * a heuristic variant of pointwise MI to avoid its bias towards overestimating the significance of low frequency events, and it is
+  * a heuristic variant of pointwise MI to avoid its bias towards overestimating the significance of low frequency events
   * nearly identical to the Poisson–Stirling measure (Evert 2005)
   * does not require keeping track of the full 2 × 2 × 2 contingency table,
     which is the case for the log-likelihood ratio